Wednesday, October 3, 2012

 BEST CITIES TO SEE FROM A BICYCLE SEAT

 There are many different ways for travelers to explore a city, but for my money, viewing the sights from atop a bicycle seat trumps them all.
-It’s more leisurely than taking a cab or bus and allows you the flexibility to speed up, slow down, and gain access to places that are otherwise difficult to reach, like a café or shop tucked away down a narrow alley.
+Its more leisurely than taking a cab or bus and allows you the flexibility to speed up, slow down, and gain access to places that are otherwise difficult to reach, like a café or shop tucked away down a narrow alley.
 At the same time, biking makes it easy to follow your own interests.
 (Away.com)

 Back To Top | Read More »